On Stochastic Error and Computational Efficiency of the Markov Chain Monte Carlo Method: Introduction

 \section{Introduction}

-An essential part of many scientific problems is to evaluate an integral in a high-dimensional space with the integrand containing a weighting function $f(x)$ (probability distribution function of the configuration $x$) which is large in some area but close to zero almost everywhere else.
-The computational cost of evaluating the integral by conventional quadrature schemes is prohibitive since it demands a huge number of quadrature points inside a high-dimensional space.
-This integral can be estimated by the average value of the integrand over a large number of configurations sampled inside the domain randomly, independently and uniformly using Monte Carlo (MC) method.
-Metropolis and Ulam~\cite{Metropolis1987} (see~\cite{Frenkel2002}) dubbed this simulation method \textit{Monte Carlo} since it uses a huge number of random numbers generated by a computer.
-The accuracy of the MC method can be improved by using the importance sampling scheme~\cite{Marshall1956} which generates configurations non-uniformly but according to an artificially selected probability density function $g(x)$ close to the integrand so that more probability mass is assigned to those configurations with higher probability~\cite{Frenkel2002,Marshall1956,Liu2001}.
-In order to ensure the sampled configurations are still independent, it demands the primitive function $G(x)$ of $g(x)$ and its inverse function $x(G)$.
-Unfortunately, it is not feasible to find such $g(x)$ in most applications of interest.
-Rather than generating independent configurations, the Metropolis method~\cite{Metropolis1953}, which still uses the importance sampling idea, generates (possibly) correlated configurations from the original $f(x)$ by Markov chain.
-Markov chain makes the algorithm simple and universal.
-This method is known as Markov chain Monte Carlo (MCMC) method (see~\cite{Liu2001}).
-Since the samples are correlated with each other, the variance of MCMC simulation with the same sample size is larger than the variance of the MC methods using independent configurations.
-In the rest of this article, we discuss only the MCMC method and refer it as simply the Monte Carlo (MC) method.
+The Monte Carlo method has successfully been applied to a wide variety of applications, which include the solution of integral equations by the Markov Chain Monte Carlo (MCMC) method~\cite{Metropolis1953}, the Boltzmann equation by the Direct Simulation Monte Carlo (DSMC) method~\cite{Bird1994} and stochastic partial differential equations by a multilevel Monte Carlo method~\cite{Barth2012}.
+We focus our discussion on the MCMC method.
+An essential part of many scientific problems is to evaluate an integral in a high-dimensional space $\vec X$ with the integrand containing a weighting function $f(\vec X)$ (probability distribution function of the configuration $\vec X$) which is large in some area but close to zero almost everywhere else.
+The computational cost of evaluating the integral by conventional quadrature schemes is prohibitive since it demands a large number of quadrature points inside a high-dimensional space.
+This integral can be estimated by the average value of the integrand over a large number of configurations sampled inside the domain randomly, independently and uniformly, using the Monte Carlo (MC) method.
+Metropolis and Ulam~\cite{Metropolis1987} (see~\cite{Frenkel2002}) dubbed this simulation method \textit{Monte Carlo} since it uses a large number of random fractions generated by a computer.
+The accuracy of the MC method can be improved by using the importance sampling scheme~\cite{Marshall1956}, which generates configurations non-uniformly but according to an artificially selected probability density function $g(\vec X)$, which is close to $f(\vec X)$, so that more probability mass is assigned to those configurations with higher probability~\cite{Frenkel2002,Marshall1956,Liu2001}.
+In order to ensure the sampled configurations remain independent, the process demands the primitive function $G(\vec X)$ of $g(\vec X)$ and its inverse function $\vec X(G)$.
+Unfortunately, it is not feasible to find such $g(\vec X)$ in most applications of interest.
+Rather than generating independent configurations, the Metropolis method~\cite{Metropolis1953}, which still uses the importance sampling idea, generates (possibly) correlated configurations from the original $f(\vec X)$ by a Markov chain.
+The Markov chain makes the algorithm simple and universal.
+This method is known as MCMC method~\cite{Liu2001}.
+Since the samples are correlated with each other, the variance of MCMC simulations with the same sample size is larger than the variance of the MC simulations using independent configurations.
+Additionally, the variance of MCMC simulations usually depends on the sampling interval.